 The actual quadrant harvest volume will not exceed 5% of the allowable harvest level

-The coniferous harvest level is at 49% of the approved harvest level for Canfor's quadrant ending May 4, 2019.
+The coniferous harvest level is at 69% of the approved harvest level for Canfor's quadrant ending May 4, 2019.
 Delivered Timber Volume Monitoring is a condition of the Forest Management Plan approval.
-Deciduous harvest volumes are not available for this reporting period.
-A Memorandum of Understanding is planned to be developed between companies which will include a process to calculate AAC drain on deciduous.

 Table 14.
 Percent of Volume Harvested